Jerrryyy/final/README.md

 ### Prescriptive Analytics

-To better understanding market dynamics in Seattle, one can infer useful information from the output of its regression table (shown below).
+To better understand market dynamics in Seattle, one can infer useful information from the output of its regression table (shown below).
 We can see that the variables selected have an adjusted R<sup>2</sup> of 0.944.

 ![Regression Results](./resources/regression_results.png)